Tests are commonly used as knowledge checks, quizzes or as a formative or a summative component.

 - Select Add Multiple Choice question from the question type menu.

 - By default, each question is set at 1 point.
 Select the point to edit/amend the point.
+This visible to the student so there is no need to type the marks available into the question text.

 - Next, add the Question Text.
 Use the text editor to format your content or add images to your question.